OSGeo/grass-addons/tools/addons/README.txt

 On building server are run two scripts (see crontab.build):

-1) grass-addons.sh to recompile GRASS locally
+1) grass-addons.sh to recompile GRASS locally  (<<-- WHERE? osgeo6?)

-2) grass-addons-build.sh to build addons modules on build server, the script provides tarballs with created addons manual pages and logs for publishing
+2) grass-addons-build.sh to build addons modules on build server (<<-- WHERE? osgeo6?),

-Result is copied to publishing server by (see crontab.publish):
+the script provides tarballs with created addons manual pages and logs for publishing.

-3) grass-addons-publish.sh downloads provided tarballs (2) and creates
+Result is copied to publishing server grass.osgeo.org (see crontab.publish).

-index.html page on publishing server
+3) grass-addons-publish.sh downloads provided tarballs (2) from WHERE?? and creates index.html page on publishing server grass.osgeo.org.

 SCRIPTS OVERVIEW